 Damage in Warframe is pretty complicated… just like the rest of the game.
-The amount of damage you do to a given enemy depends on the type of physical damage you’re dealing, what kind of elemental mods you have equipped, if those combine into more powerful elements, and much more.
-Most enemies also have both vulnerabilities and resistances — even within the same faction.
+The amount of damage you do to a given enemy depends on the type of physical damage you output, what kind of elemental mods you have equipped, if those combine into more unqiue elements, and much more.
+Most enemies also have distinct both vulnerabilities and resistances — even within the same faction.
+This is why multiple loadout slots exist: so that you can easily equip different weapons and Warframes with different damage types for the right situation.

-When you deal damage to enemies, you’ll notice numbers spewing out of them.
+When you deal damage to enemies, you’ll notice numbers that spew out of them.
 These are color coded based on how successful the attack was.
 Default attacks are white while critical hits are yellow.
 Orange and red indicate even stronger “super critical” hits that are only possible when your weapon has a greater than 100 percent crit chance.
 And when damaging shields, the numbers will always be blue.
 Likewise “overshields” are always purple.
 The only time you really need to worry, though, is if you’re seeing gray.
 This means the enemy isn’t taking damage at all.
+This is usually caused by special mechanics or hitboxes that make characters immune to damage.

 Primary Damage Types

 Most weapons have one of — or some combination of — three physical damage types.
-Impact (represented by a hammer icon), Puncture (a needle through a circle), and Slash (shown as an arc) are the primary physical damage types you’re dealing with.
+Impact (represented by a hammer icon), Puncture (a needle through a circle), and Slash (shown as a vertical arc) are the primary physical damage types you’re dealing with.
+Physical damage types are generally less important and less customizable than elemental damage types (which we’ll get to later).
+Even this is a gross oversimplification, but let’s just roll with it for now.
+Warframe is a complicated game.

 Each has its own strengths and weaknesses associated with it.
 Impact is generally strong against shields, Puncture against armor, and Slash against flesh.
 They also have a chance to generate different status effects.